jsplumb/jsplumb/etc/api/core.api.md

     abstract getOffset(el: T["E"]): PointXY;
     // (undocumented)
     abstract getOffsetRelativeToRoot(el: T["E"] | string): PointXY;
+    // Warning: (ae-incompatible-release-tags) The symbol "getPathData" is marked as @public, but its signature references "AbstractConnector" which is marked as @internal
+    //
     // (undocumented)
     getPathData(connector: AbstractConnector): any;
     _getRotation(elementId: string): number;